bforsbe/OccuPy/docs/Tutorials/case/modification.md

 ---

 ## 3. Estimate occupancy
-Make sure occupancy-mode is selected just below the modification tabs, and click "Estimate scale".
+Make sure occupancy-mode (just below the modification tabs) is activated, and click "Estimate scale".
 This will re-estimate and set the occupancy-mode estimate as active.

 ---